emrgnt-cmplxty/fermi/docs/docs/5.api/rpc/introduction.md

 ---
 id: introduction
 sidebar_label: Home
-title: Axion JSON-RPC
+title: Fermi JSON-RPC
 ---

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-The JSNO-RPC allows clients to communicate directly with the Axion network.
-For example, tools such as [axion-js-sdk](https://github.com/gdexorg/gdex/tree/main/sdk/js/tenex) just create abstractions around the JSON-RPC calls.
+The JSNO-RPC allows clients to communicate directly with the Fermi network.
+For example, tools such as [fermi-js-sdk](https://github.com/fermiorg/fermi/tree/main/sdk/js/tenex) just create abstractions around the JSON-RPC calls.

 <hr class="subsection" />

 ## RPC Providers

 There are multiple [RPC providers which you can choose from](./providers.md).
-These providers will work as intermediaries to help you interact with the Axion network.
+These providers will work as intermediaries to help you interact with the Fermi network.

 <hr class="subsection" />

-## Axion RPC - Quick Links
+## Fermi RPC - Quick Links

 | API                                        | Description                                                                  |
 | ------------------------------------------ | ---------------------------------------------------------------------------- |